hoangduytran/blender-manual/manual/grease_pencil/modes/draw/guides.rst

    Guide selector activated in the 3D Viewport header.

-Circular
+:Circular:
    Constrains the drawing of new strokes to form rings from the selected reference point.

-Radial
+:Radial:
    Constrains the drawing of new strokes to form rays from the selected reference point.

-Parallel
+:Parallel:
    Constrains the drawing of new strokes to form parallel lines.

    Angle
       Angle direction of the parallel lines.

-Grid
+:Grid:
    Constrains the drawing of new strokes to form parallel horizontal or vertical lines.

-Isometric
+:Isometric:
    Constrains the drawing of new strokes to vertical or isometric lines.

    Angle
       Angle direction of the isometric lines.

-.. _bpy.types.GPencilSculptGuide.use_snapping:
-.. _bpy.types.GPencilSculptGuide.reference_point:

 Common Options
 --------------

+.. _bpy.types.GPencilSculptGuide.use_snapping:

 Use Snapping
    When enabled, snap the drawn strokes to an angle or spacing.